tig3rmast3r/vampnet/README.md

 - New script createchunks.py, more info inside the script
 - Added cp1252_To_Append.py, you have to append those lines to your cp1252.py file under python_path\Lib\Encodings in order to avoid charmap errors during fine-tuning
 - Added Gradio-Export script, this simple script will save your gradio-outputs wav files into gradio-export folder removing all folders and adding a timestamp prefix to names, the script supports also double click, no need to launch from command line
+- new script check_normalization, will check an entire folder (with optional normalization)
+- new script check_LUFS, will output LUFS for a folder
+- new script check cuda, check if cuda is working
+- new script train_calculator, will calculate total training based on settings, original model is around 2.5 total train value (based on his pdf on ArXiv)
+- new script rename_special_chars, will rename audio chunks names to remove not ASCII chars that will lead to errors during training
+- new script convert_m4a_to_wav
+- new script convert_to_mono
+- new Powershell script demucs_folder, will separate tracks for an entire folder using facebookresearch's demucs
+- new script merge_demucs, will merge back demucsed files (you may want to merge back after having removed something eg.Drums)
+- new script parse_and_export_linux_log, will convert log.txt from training into csv (works only for linux logs)
+- new folder scripts/compare, temporary folder to fix bad audio results for training in linux (used in bash setup)
+- new bash script quickinstall.sh, use this to quickly configure a fresh ubuntu22.04 Cuda container, more info inside